thesephist/dotink/content/posts/inkfmt.md

 toc: true
 ---

-[inkfmt](https://github.com/thesephist/inkfmt) (pronounced "ink format") is a self-hosting code formatter for the Ink language.
-That means inkfmt takes valid Ink programs and normalizes the formatting of the code to be readable and clean. inkfmt is itself an Ink program, and inkfmt uses itself to format its source code.
+[inkfmt](https://github.com/thesephist/inkfmt) (pronounced "ink format" or sometimes "ink fuh-mt") is a self-hosting code formatter for the Ink language.
+This means inkfmt takes valid Ink programs and normalizes the formatting of the code to be readable and clean. inkfmt is itself an Ink program, and inkfmt uses itself to format its own source code.
 (This is the "self-hosting" bit.)

 inkfmt isn't perfect yet -- it's a work in progress -- but it currently produces the correct output about 95% of the time with idiomatic Ink code.
 Code formatters in general are fascinating, and inkfmt specifically was one of the most interesting technical projects I've worked on recently (I had to switch from pen-and-paper to my whiteboard for the first time in a while!), so I wanted to share what I've encountered so far.

+<a href="https://github.com/thesephist/inkfmt" class="button">See inkfmt on GitHub &rarr;</a>

 ![inkfmt screenshot](/img/inkfmt.jpg)